 You could also try it outside to help your pup reach your deck, just note that if you do, since it’s black, you’ll want to keep it in the shade, so it doesn’t burn your pooch’s paws.
 The plastic is washable with soap and water.

 Dimensions: 22.5 inches x 19.5 inches x 15 inches | Maximum Weight: Up to 12 pounds | Number of Steps: 4 | Material: Plastic

 Not suitable for heavier dogs

-Even with these safety features, the 15 inch wide step can seem too narrow for a larger dog and you may find your bigger breed is reluctant to go up them.
+Even with these safety features, the 15-inch wide step can seem too narrow for a larger dog, and you may find your larger breed is reluctant to use them.
 It's also not suitable for dogs who weigh more than 12 pounds.
-Patience and plenty of treats will be your best friends when training them to use the stairs.
-The steps are foldable which makes them easy to stow away or take with you on road trips.
+Patience and plenty of treats will be your best friend when training them to use the stairs.
+The steps are foldable, which makes them easy to stow away or take with you on road trips.

 What to Look for in Dog Stairs

-When it comes to selecting a pet stairs, keep these factors in mind.
+When it comes to selecting pet stairs, keep these factors in mind.

 Number of Steps